PRACTICAL ASPECTS OF THE

 3. HANDLING ASPECTS

 The concept of responsibility centers is very useful.
-Zoning of the different types of inventories are recommended in such a way that for all products, a person in charge and responsible for the amount in stock loses by theft and deterioration and for their conservation and handling of the products.
+Zoning of the different types of inventories is recommended in such a way that for all products, a person in charge and responsible for the amount in stock loses by theft and deterioration and for their conservation and handling of the products.

 - Amount of orders/days.